 Introduction

 The purpose of this document is to explain how to install, use and read the results of the GisSOM software developed in the European Union funded H2020 project NEXT.
 GisSOM is developed for performing self-organizing maps and k-means clustering for multivariate data.
 The software provides means to do simple preprocessing to the input data and select variables for clustering.
 Result visualization is applicable also for spatial data, showing the results in the original geospace in addition to the SOM space.
-Results are also available as csv tables with mapping from SOM space to geospace.
+Results are also available as csv tables with mapping from SOM space to geospacer.
+The calculation and results use 32-bit floating point numbers, so the results have around 7 digits of significance.
 Detailed information on the software design and algorithms used is provided in D 4.11 Appendix 2.

 Self-organizing maps and k-means